 Try to get buy-in for the entire SEO project.
 Your argument is that it’s good for SEO.

-The site will rank higher and significantly impact the overall sessions on the website.
+The site will rank higher and significantly impact the organic sessions on the website.
 Which is true.

 But the document to communicate all the requirements and reasons behind them will be long and complicated.

-It seems like too large a project as it will likely not make it onto IT’s roadmap.
+It seems like too large a project as it will likely not make it onto your development team’s roadmap.
 They will likely feel your request will overload their development cycle.

 Agile SEO Approach

-First, try to get buy-in to change the title tag and meta description of the homepage.
+First, try to get buy-in to optimize the title tag and meta description of the homepage.

 This documentation is less than one page.
 The change request equivalent of snackable content.
 And due to the ease to get it implemented, it’s much easier to get it into a sprint.

 You have already proven such tactics can increase KPIs.
 So there is more trust in your approach.
 And it’s, again, a small request.
-So IT is more likely to do it.
+So your development team is more likely to do it.